Kiuliumov/GDBOT/README.md

 Returns an embed that you can update with two buttons (Previous | Next) that allow you to navigate through all found levels.
 /song (query: song_id) -> Returns an embed with the newgrounds page of a song.
 You also have the option to download the song.

-/search (query: level_name) -> Returns an embed that you can update with two buttons (Previous | Next) that allow you to navigate trough all found levels.
 ## Configuration
 The bot is configured using environment variables stored in the `.env` file.
-Ensure that you have filled out the necessary variables before running the bot.
+Ensure that you have filled out the necessary variables before running the bot.Then you can run the bot from the ` run.exe`

 ## Screenshots
 ![Screenshot 1](Screenshots/Screenshot_1.png)